-Criteria Question Yes IP ld No Optional comments (Max 250 characters) 1 Complaint handling procedures capture opportunities for improvement in RTI/IP implementation of reforms.
-Asked again even if response in 2010 AEA was 'Yes'.
-2 Opportunities for improvement in RTI/IP implementation of reforms are recorded and actions on them are tracked.
+Criteria Question Yes IP ld No Optional comments (Max 250 characters) 1 Complaint handling procedures capture opportunities for improvement in RTI and IP functions.
+2 Opportunities for improvement in RTI and IP functions are recorded and actions on them are tracked.
 3 Opportunities for improvement are actioned and result in improvements to systems for the release of information or information privacy.
 4 The agency has internal systems and procedures for reviewing the effectiveness of the RTI and IP functions.
 5 Review and reporting mechanisms on the effectiveness of the RTI and IP functions are embedded at all levels of the organisation.
-6 Performance measurement for the RTI implementation across the agency is in place.
-(If 'No' or 'Identified' skip B8 and B9) Asked again even if response in 2010 AEA was 'Yes'.
-7 Performance measurement for the IP implementation across the agency is in place (If 'No' or 'Identified' skip B10 and B11) Asked again even if response in 2010 AEA was 'Yes'.
-8 Performance measurement for the RTI implementation across the agency is used.
-9 Performance measurement for the RTI implementation across the agency is useful 10 Performance measurement for the IP implementation across the agency is used 11 Performance measurement for the IP implementation across the agency is useful
+6 Performance measurement for the RTI functions across the agency is in place.
+(If 'No' or 'Identified' skip B8 and B9) 7 Performance measurement for the IP functions across the agency is in place.
+(If 'No' or 'Identified' skip B10 and B11) 8 Performance measurement for the RTI functions across the agency is used.
+9 Performance measurement for the RTI functions across the agency is useful.
+10 Performance measurement for the IP functions across the agency is used.
+11 Performance measurement for the IP functions across the agency is useful.